Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

 \section{Uniform ensemble reachability}

-In this section we focus on necessary and sufficient conditions for ensemble reachability on the separable Banach space of continuous functions, i.e. we consider $X_n(\p)=C_n(\p)$.
-To ease notation we shortly write $(A,B) \in C_{n,m}(\p)$.
-In doing so, we will put special emphasis on conditions which are testable only in terms of the matrix pair $(A,B)$.
-We will first treat parameter-dependent systems with a single input and multi-input systems afterwards.
+In this section we focus on necessary and sufficient conditions for ensemble reachability on the Banach space of all continuous functions, i.e. we consider $X_n(\p)=C_n(\p)$.
+We will put special emphasis on a clear distinction between pointwise conditions (i.e.~conditions which have to be satisfied for all $\theta \in \p$) and ``global'' conditions which are in general more difficult to test.
+We will first treat single input systems and the multi-input case afterwards.
 Note that the results of this section extend previous results in \cite{helmke2014uniform,li_tac_2016,scherlein2014open,schonlein2016controllability}, where the parameter set is assumed to be a compact real interval.

-\subsubsection{Single-input parameter-dependent systems}
+\subsection{Single-input parameter-dependent systems}